jundalisay/sp/content/en/research/lamarck/zoology/chapter-07f.md

 title: The Laws of Evolution of Lamarck
 heading: Chapter 7f
 description: "There are 2 laws of nature which observation has always confirmed"
-a: "Lamarck"

 c: "deeppink"
 date: 2025-09-16
 weight: 56
 ---

 Needs are always induced by circumstances.

-Satisfying those needs does not only modify the organs.
+Satisfying those needs:
+- modifies the organs

-But they also remove these same organs, when they are not needed.
+- removes these same organs when they are not needed.

 The fish which swim in large bodies of water have a need to see laterally.